New Zealand and Dyess fly together in Arizona

 |Downloads:

-This work, New Zealand and Dyess fly together in Arizona [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New Zealand and Dyess fly together in Arizona, by MSgt Patrick Evenson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.